top of page

 The journey back home was a time to reflect on my experiences.
 I used the travel time to review my scrapbook entries and add any final details.
 The app’s capabilities are incredibly useful, letting you design a hiking scrapbook from start to finish rapidly.
 By the time I arrived home, my scrapbook was nearly complete, and I couldn’t wait to share it with my friends and family.

-Handwritten text across photo written with Calligraphy Pen, in PDF Canvas of Scrapbook app, annotates a serene reflection in a water body at Yosemite
+Handwritten text across photo - written with Calligraphy Pen in PDF Canvas of Scrapbook album app, to annotate a serene reflection in a water body at Yosemite

 Importance of making Daily scrapbook entries